 Ruby, which was developed in the 1990s, is a scripting language that’s commonly used for web development.
 It is used as the basis for the popular Ruby on Rails web application framework.

-This programming language has built up a reputation for having one of the most helpful user communities.
+This programming language has built a reputation for having one of the most helpful user communities.
 It is also a relatively easy language to learn and write in.

 Rust was developed by Mozilla Corporation and is mainly used for low-level systems programming.
 This programming language is similar to C++ however it supports more wide-ranging applications.
 It has won Stack Overflow’s most loved language for the past five years.